gieflij/data_structure/README.md

 huffman coding (numbers)
-: programming Huffman coding algorith
+: programming Huffman coding algorithm as an project
 : more common symbols are generally represented using fewer bits than less common symbols : using bits as less as you can
 : if you try, you can get queues as the results
 : you can get 3 cases as maximum

 channel coding (numbers)
-: programming encoder and decoder
+: programming encoder and decoder as an progject
 : encoder - shift registers
 : decoder - viterbi algorithm
 : in <computation>, determine the path